xaonfc/qnx-vm-builder/README.md

 ## Contributing

 Contributions are welcome!
-Please refer to the `LICENSE` file for licensing information.
+Feel free to open issues or submit pull requests on GitHub.

-## License
+## Licensing

-This project is licensed under the GNU General Public License, version 3.
-See the `LICENSE` file for the full license text.

-The `scripts/tools` directory contains a modified version of the Linux kernel's Kconfig scripts.
-These scripts are licensed under the GNU General Public License, version 2.
+This whole project is licensed under the GPL-v3.0-or-later.
+See the `LICENSE` file for the full license text.the only exception is `scripts/tools` because it contains a modified version of the Linux kernel's Kconfig scripts.
+These scripts are licensed under the GPL-v2.0.

 ## Credits